microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

 ## Verify extracted data from Microsoft 365 to Azure Blob Storage

-1. Open a browser and go to your [Azure portal](https://portal.azure.com/#home).
+1. Open a browser and navigate to the [Azure portal](https://portal.azure.com/#home).

-1. Sign in using an account with **global administrator** rights to your Azure AD and Microsoft 365 tenants.
+1. Sign in using an account with **Global Administrator** rights to your Azure AD and Microsoft 365 tenants.

-1. In the **Recent** list of resources, select the **Azure Storage account** you created previously in this tutorial.
+1. From the **Recent** list of resources, select the **Azure Storage account** you created previously in this tutorial.

-1. Go to the sidebar navigation menu and click **Storage browser**, then select **Blob containers**.
-From there, choose the specific container that you created in this tutorial, which you configured as the destination for the extracted data in the Azure Data Factory pipeline.
-You should be able to see the data stored within this container.
+1. Click **Storage browser** in the sidebar navigation menu, then choose **Blob containers**.
+Select the specific container you created in this tutorial, which you configured as the destination for the extracted data in the Azure Data Factory pipeline.
+You should now be able to view the data stored within this container.

 # [PAM: PowerShell](#tab/PAMPowerShell)